China

 • A history of institutionalized discrimination targeting religious and ethnic minorities.

-• Widespread or systematic practices or violence against the lives, freedom or physical and moral integrity of a protected group, including policies that indicate an intent to erase and/or forcibly assimilate populations in the Uyghur Region and Tibet.
+• Widespread and systematic practices or violence against the lives, freedom or physical and moral integrity of a protected group, including policies that indicate an intent to erase and/or forcibly assimilate populations in the Uyghur Region and Tibet.

 • Repressive measures and likely atrocity crimes disproportionately perpetrated against women.